mrconter1/The-Long-Multiplication-Benchmark/AnswersGeneration/README.md

 #### Functions Overview

-1. **`sample_multiplication_steps(min_digits, max_digits, samples_per_size)`**
+1. **sample_multiplication_steps**

-   The function `sample_multiplication_steps(min_digits, max_digits, samples_per_size)` generates sample multiplications for numbers with a range of digit lengths and computes the average length of the generated descriptions.
-This helps estimate the number of characters and tokens needed to multiply two same-sized numbers of size N.
+   The purpose of `sample_multiplication_steps` is to estimate how many characters a typical person would need to solve a multiplication of two same-sized whole numbers using the schoolbook long multiplication method.
+This function generates sample multiplications for numbers with a range of digit lengths and computes the average length of the generated descriptions.

    **Example Output:**